YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMSECSHR Error: This error indicates that the shared memory segment identified by the key ssss has not been removed because nnnn processes are currently attached to it.

-Action: The IPC resources that GTMSECSHR uses should be unique to YottaDB/GT.M, and this message indicates an unexpected condition.
+Action: The IPC resources that GTMSECSHR uses should be unique to YottaDB, and this message indicates an unexpected condition.
 Investigate whether other software is using IPC resources in a way that conflicts with YottaDB.
 If you can't find an explanation, report the entire incident context to your YottaDB support channel.

 --------------------
 GTMSECSHRSHUTDN